xmengkinaxis/CPP/System Design Interview Checklist.md

 * **Mean Time to Repair (MTTR)**: total downtime / # of failures.
 This is the average time taken to recover from a failure. <br>
 * Availability can be **achieved** through CDN (Cache), redundancy (replica of servers and data) , load balancing (distribute the requests only to the active healthy nodes by local LB and to different locations by global LB), choosing high availability databases <br>

-### Consistency:
+### Consistency
 All nodes see the same data at the same time, no matter users read/write from/to any node.
 Equivalent to having a single up-to-date copy of the data. is the agreement between multiple nodes in a distributed system to achieve a certain value. <br>
 * **Strong consistency**: the data in all nodes is the same at any time; offers up-to-date data, but at the cost of high latency. <br>
 * **Weak consistency:** no guarantee that all nodes have the same data at any time.  <br>
 * **Eventual consistency:** ensure data of each node of the database get consistent eventually; offers low latency at the risk of returning stale data. <br>
+* high consistency on messages can be achieved with the help of a FIFO messaging queue with strict ordering

-### Efficiency (Latency and throughput):
+### Efficiency (Latency and throughput)
 * Two standard measures of its efficiency are **the response time(or latency)** that denotes the delay to obtain the first item and **the throughput (or bandwidth)** with denotes the number of items delivered in a given time unit.
 (Metrics: Latency/Response Time, throughput/Bandwidth)
 * **Response Time**: the time difference between request and response
 * **Latency**: how long a system takes to transmit data from one point to another point in the system;
 * **Throughput** is the amount of work done by the system in a given particular time. partition and split data, so they are served by different machines in the parallel read or write; cache at the different layers, including the client side, front-end servers, and databases
 * **Bandwidth** is the maximum data that can be transferred on the different networks.
 * Request Per Second;
-* can be **achieved** by using multiple machines to parallel process
+* can be **achieved** by using multiple machines to parallel process; minimize the latency by geographically distributing servers and their caches, adding cache clusters on top of database clusters, and using CDNs for frequently sharing documents and media content
 * video streaming should be smooth
 * Performance can be achieved by Caching at each layer (web server, application server, cluster, data base, file system, storage units), CDN, Index, the appropriate programming language

-### Scalability:
+### Scalability
 * a distributed system can continuously evolve in order to support the growing amount of work;
 * increase resources and performance with increasing load and traffic over the existing system without affecting the complexity and performance; need enough resources to handle the increasing load, for it would be increased at any point in time; should be simple and easy to scale; performance should always be increased with scalability <br>
 * A system can be called scalable if adding more resources in the system results in performance increases.
 Performance is directly proportional to resources added. <br>
 * Horizontal (scaling out) vs Vertical Scaling (scaling up) <br>
 * The system should be able to scale up and down, depending on the number of requests; Auto-scaling policies are crucial for maintaining the desired level of performance, availability, and cost efficiency <br>
-* Scalability can be **achieved** through CDN (Cache which bring the content closer to user and remove the requirement of high bandwith), reading replicas, partitioning data/files, horizontal sharding of database,  the isolation of different services (micro-services), load balancer, separate read/write operations on different servers <br>
+* Scalability can be **achieved** through CDN (Cache which bring the content closer to user and remove the requirement of high bandwidth), reading replicas, partitioning data/files, horizontal sharding of database,  the isolation of different services (micro-services), load balancer, separate read/write operations on different server; optimize a general-purpose server for special tasks by carefull performance engineering of the full software stack <br>
 * Partition and split the big file/blobs into small-sized chunks to scale the requests, served by different partition servers; maybe range-based partition; need a partition mapping
 * Storage, bandwidth, and the number of concurrent user request should NOT become bottleneck, or overwhelm any servers

-### Reliability:
+### Reliability
 * **Goal**: keep delivering its service even when one or several of its software or hardware components fail; handle faults, failures, and errors;
   * A **fault** is a defect or flaw in the system's components.
 A fault is a defect or flaw in the system's hardware or software that can potentially cause the system to deviate from its expected behavior.
   * A **failure** is the visible manifestation of a system not performing as expected due to one or more faults.